hekike/unchain/README.md

 *What It Does*

-* Detects next SemVer version based on commit history
+* Detects the next SemVer version based on commit history
-* Detects current version from release commits made by this tool or from package.json
+* Detects the previous version from release commits made by this tool or from package.json if any
 * Creates or prepends `CHANGELOG.md`
 * *(optional)* Execs `npm version` if finds package.json
 * Git tags release